mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 path: "/notes/on-artificial-intelligence"
 ---

+Artificial Intelligence (AI) deals with intelligent machines.
+Machine Learning (ML) is a subfield of AI that focuses on pattern recognition in data.
+This pattern is applied to new observations.
+Deep Learning is the field within ML that is based on unstructured data (human language and images).
+It is based on neural networks inspired by the human brain.
+Large Language Models (LLMs) deal with human text.
+LLMs are an example of what's called Generative AI.

 Like everyone else, I am LLMed up because of how exciting these tools are.
 It feels dark, yet some call this era magical.
 Nevertheless, it deserves the hype because it feels similar to the early days of internet, web and mobile.
 Here is my attempt to deep dive on the topic of artificial intelligence (AI).

 Replicating and scaling intelligence has been humanity's mission since the dawn of time.
 There is no doubt we are living in the age of rapid innovation as all walks of life are being transformed by AI.
 Perhaps AI will re-shape human experience, maybe not, but caution is required when bold statements come flying high every second on deeming computers being intelligent.

 Formulating a concise definition of _human intelligence_ is a slippery topic because of its nebulous nature, but worth exploring nonetheless before we dive into _machine intelligence_.